Today we will talk about a chicken breast recipe. Boneless, tenderloin and Healthy chicken breasts are often overcooked until dry and too elastic, I u

 You do not need to marinate the chicken or add spices, but the quick brine makes it juicier!
 The following is a description of making a 15-minute super-quick brine.
 (If you use brine, make sure that the chicken is thoroughly dried before proceeding with the next cooking method.)

-These Ingredients are used in chicken breast recipe.
+These Ingredients are used in the chicken breast recipes.

 - Grounded black pepper